apache/sling-site/src/main/jbake/content/documentation/development/dependency-management.md

    * All plugin dependencies.
 That is `pluginManagement` is still used.
 Maven plugins are actually build time dependencies and therefore have no influence on the actual deployment.
    * Dependencies on commonly used testing environment helpers.
 Test helper classes are also build time dependencies used to run the unit and integration tests.
 As such, they may well be managed.
-   * Sling makes a small number of assumptions about the environment, which we codify in the dependency management: The minimum version number of the OSGi specificaiton used, the Servlet API version and the JCR API version.
+   * Sling makes a small number of assumptions about the environment, which we codify in the dependency management: The minimum version number of the OSGi specification chapters used, the Servlet API version and the JCR API version.

 The `<dependencyManagement>` element currently contains the following managed dependencies: